 This help page is for version 5.0.
-The latest available help is for version 8.0.
+The latest available help is for version 9.3.

 There are two ways to add computers/devices to the system to be monitored: individually and many at once.
 Both options are described below.

 The easiest way to add many computers/devices to the system at once is to use the Smart Config process.
 This will let you paste in a list of server names, device names or

 If you are using Satellites it's very important to make sure that the Satellite you want to monitor the new servers is selected in the "Monitored by".
 If not using Satellites, this box will select the Central Monitoring Service.